Almo7aya/openingh.nvim/README.md

 ```

 ## TODO

   - [x] Support the current file cursor position
   - [ ] Support visual mode to open a file in range selection

+## Contribution

+Feel free to open an issue or a pull request if you have any suggestion or improvements

 ## License

 [MIT](./LICENSE)